codacy/codacy-stylelint/docs/description/no-descending-specificity.md

 This rule enforces that practice _as best it can_, reporting fewer errors than it should.
 It cannot catch every _actual_ overriding selector, but it can catch certain common mistakes.

+We recommend turning this rule off if you use a lot of nesting.

+The [`message` secondary option](https://github.com/stylelint/stylelint/tree/15.2.0/docs/user-guide/configure.md#message) can accept the arguments of this rule.

 ## How it works

 **This rule looks at the last _compound selector_ in every full selector, and then compares it with other selectors in the stylesheet that end in the same way.**